maximdeclercq/vtk-hackathon-2021/readme.md

 {% capture severIP %}http://localhost:8282/{% endcapture %}

+# 0. Gcloud SDK setup

+In order to work with Google Cloud services, you'll need to install the Gcloud SDK and have a Google (@gmail.com) account.

+- Follow the instructions on the [Gcloud SDK installation docs](https://cloud.google.com/sdk/docs/downloads-interactive).
+- If you don't have a Gmail account, create one and log in with it.
+- In a terminal window, type `gcloud auth login`.
+This will open a browser window where you can select your Gmail account.

+If you have set this up, call us and we will grant each member of your group access to your groups' gcloud project.

 # 1. Introduction

 The goal of the workshop is to extract data from a website, push that data onto a queueing system to process and clean it, store it in a large-scale database, and then run some analysis on the extracted dataset.